CRISPRlab/CRISPRdisco/README.md

+Lastly, a docker container with Jupyter Notebooks and the crisprdsco python library installed are available for optional visualization and analysis.

+1) Launch docker container serving out Jupyter Notebooks from the base directory: ./run_jupyter.sh

+2) Go to the displayed webpage and look at file in the `notebooks/` directory

 # Installation

-Use on of the following, from most to least reccomaneded
+Use one of the following, from most to least recommended for both the CLI and the Jupyter Notebooks

 ## To use docker containers: